-Before you prepare Form I-130, it’s worth checking whether the child is already a U.S. citizen, having become so automatically through your citizenship status.
+Before you prepare Form I-130, it's worth checking whether the child is already a U.S. citizen, having become so automatically through your citizenship status.
 Although it's rare, it happens, and can save you a lot of effort and money.
 See U.S. Citizenship by Birth or Through Parents for more information.

-How soon your son or daughter (married or over 21) will be able to immigrate after you submit the I-130 may vary, as follows:
+How soon your son or daughter (married or over 21) will be able to immigrate after you submit the I-130 depends on various factors, as follows:

 To better understand this preference system of green-card allotment, see How Long Is the Wait for Your Priority Date to Become Current?

 Also realize that, if your son or daughter is living abroad, he or she will have to wait until the I-130 is approved and his or her "priority date" becomes current before starting the green card application.
 Approval of the I-130 confers absolutely no rights to live in the United States.

 When a would-be immigrant lives in the U.S. without authorization, it can be problematic for their ability to get a green card.
-Specifically, it can lead to the person accruing “unlawful presence,” and thus becoming inadmissible and possibly ineligible for a green card, as described in Consequences of Unlawful Presence in the U.S.--Three- and Ten-Year Time Bars and The Permanent Bar to Immigration for Certain Repeat Violators.
+Specifically, it can lead to the person accruing "unlawful presence," and thus becoming inadmissible and possibly ineligible for a green card, as described in Consequences of Unlawful Presence in the U.S.--Three- and Ten-Year Time Bars and The Permanent Bar to Immigration for Certain Repeat Violators.

 See an immigration attorney immediately if your child is living in the U.S. unlawfully (after an illegal entry or the expiration of a visa or other authorized stay).
 Again, having an approved I-130 will not solve this by itself.

-Form I-130 starts by asking for information about the petitioner--that is, you, the U.S. citizen.
+Form I-130 starts by asking for information about the petitioner; meaning, you, the U.S. citizen.
 Later, it will also ask for information about the immigrant, referred to as the "beneficiary" or "your relative."

 Question 1: Check the fourth box, "Child."